Skip to content

 URBDP 526 Syllabus

-The first of the two, history, ethics, form and theory (HEFT) courses in the MUP core curriculum introduces students to how the urban form is shaped by economic, political, social and technological forces and how it shifts in time as a result.
+The first in a sequence of two history, ethics, form and theory (HEFT) courses in the MUP core curriculum introduces students to how the urban form is shaped by economic, political, social and technological forces and how it shifts in time as a result.
 Students will learn about the theoretical underpinnings and ethics related to the formation and transformation of urban environments during the era of the Pre-Contact/Pre-Colonial/Indigenous City, with particular focus on the experiences of non-elite groups including first nations, immigrants, women, LGTBQ+ folks, and African Americans.

 Offered in Autumn Quarter